sparkfun/SparkFun_Alphanumeric_Display_Arduino_Library/README.md

 [*Qwiic Alphanumeric Display - Pink (SPX-16391)*](https://www.sparkfun.com/products/16391)

-The SparkFun Qwiic Alphanumeric Display is a 14-segment, 4 digit alphanumeric display with the Hotlek HT16K33 LED Driver that allows you to control every segment individually through an I2C bus.
+The SparkFun Qwiic Alphanumeric Display is a 14-segment, 4 digit alphanumeric display with the Hotlek HT16K33 LED Driver.
+This library allows you to illuminate every segment individually or print full strings through I2C commands.
+The I2C address is configurable, so daisy-chain up to 4 displays on one bus!

 SparkFun labored with love to create this code.
 Feel like supporting open source hardware?
 Buy a [board]() from SparkFun!